-Everyone who is anyone these days, and even a few nobodies has some form of a social networking account.
+Everyone who is anyone these days and even a few nobodies have some form of a social networking account.
 What qualifies?
-Everything from Facebook to LinkedIn, to Twitter, Instagram, SnapChat and even Classmates.com.
+Everything from Facebook to LinkedIn, to Twitter, Instagram, Snapchat, and even Classmates.com.
 These days, everything seems to be about how many friends you have and who they might know, but have you ever thought about how social networking might negatively impact your life?
 Here are a few examples.

 - Not only does your prospective employer Google you, but they might also look you up on the sites that I’ve mentioned.
 You might have innocent photos on there that your prospective or even current employer can deem unsuitable and they can decline to hire you or even fire you because of it.
 Don’t think so?
 Here is one example.
 And for all that is holy, assume everything that you write will be seen by your employer whether it is “private” or not.